Silver perch aquaculture

-The silver perch has a number of biological and behavioural traits that make the species suitable for aquaculture:
+The silver perch has biological and behavioural traits that make the species suitable for aquaculture:

-- It is hardy and grows rapidly (10–12 months for marketable fish).
+- hardy and grows rapidly (10–12 months for marketable fish)

-- It has excellent eating qualities and a high meat recovery (around 40%).
+- good taste and texture, with a high meat recovery (around 40%).

-Most silver perch are sold as live product for Sydney's Asian restaurants.
-Some live and chilled product is also sold at Melbourne and Brisbane markets.
+Most silver perch are sold live to restaurants.
+Some live and chilled products are also sold at fish markets in major Australian cities.

 There are a number of challenges facing the industry.
 Serious consideration should be given to profitability, economies of scale and successful marketing strategies when considering silver perch farming as an investment opportunity.